 Neutral behaviors aren’t necessarily good or bad.
 Most of the time you can let them continue as long as both rabbits still seem comfortable around each other.
 However, with some of these behaviors, such as chasing, you do want to keep a close eye on the rabbits to make sure it doesn’t escalate into something more aggressive.

 - Chasing.
 Chasing may seem scary to watch, but as long as the rabbits aren’t actually hurting each other, then it can actually help them work out who is more dominant in the relationship.
 Allow small chases to happen, but if they last more than 10-30 seconds then you may want to step in to prevent it from escalating into anything more serious.
+(Learn more about what kind of chasing behaviors are normal during bonding)

 - Mounting.
 Mounting is not only a sexual behavior for rabbits, it’s also a dominance behavior.
 The rabbit that mounts the other is trying to show that they are the boss.
 As long as the rabbit being mounted does not appear too irritated or anxious, you can allow the behavior to continue.
 If it lasts longer than 30 seconds you may want to separate them, since the longer it goes on the more likely the submissive rabbit will get frustrated.